teambit/docs/docs/tutorials/bit-nodejs-tutorial.md

 >
 > Bit can nest components in namespaces.
 Choose a namespace for a component, or omit it completely.
 >
 > The syntax above adds the components to the `internal` namespace.
-This is a unique namespace, designed for components that are required as part of the dependency graph of components, but should not be visible in the collection's components grid.
+This is a unique namespace, designed for components that are required as part of the dependency graph of components, but should not be visible in the scope's components grid.

 Now Bit can traverse every dependency graph in its entirety and model all components.
 Run `bit status` to confirm: